artembo/cartridge-cli/README.rst

    :align: center
    :scale: 100%

-You can find more details in the documentation_ or start with our
+You can find more details in the documentation of the Usage_ or start with our
 `getting started guide <https://www.tarantool.io/en/doc/latest/getting_started/getting_started_cartridge/>`_.

-.. _documentation:

 -------------------------------------------------------------------------------
 Usage